-Joe is a full time professional senior karate instructor and is also the National Chair to Britain's largest martial arts organisation, NAKMAS
+Reverend Joe is a clergyman and a professional senior karate instructor and is also the National Chair to Britain's largest martial arts organisation, NAKMAS

 In his spare time, Joe has two passions: one is as an English Tea Room reviewer in England.
 He travels the country visiting, reviewing and rating tea rooms and runs the Joe Ellis' English Tea Room Guide